facexl/vite-plugin-vue3-define-reactive/README.md

 </script>
 ```

-Infact,your code will transform before vue complie.
+In fact,your code will transform before vue complie.

 transform like this: